Keyspan/comp576/README.md

 # comp576

-This is for Comp 576 course
+This is for Comp 576 course.

+** I commit and push it successfully.**